antonum/Redis-VSS-Streamlit/README.md

 Create Free Redis Cloud subscription. https://redis.com/try-free/

 You can start with free forever 30MB Fixed subscription.
+Make sure you select Redis Stack as a Type.

 After subscription is created - Capture:
 - “Public Endpoint”